The EPA Director has made a Sewage Management Directive on the Discharge of Sewage from Certain Vessels into State Waters.

 The Directive was made by the Director after consultation with an expert working group over many months and after a call for public comment on a Draft Directive.

-Information about the Directive, including what vessels it applies to and the process leading up to the making of the Directive can be found on the What's New page on the EPA website
+Information about the Directive, including what vessels it applies to and the process leading up to the making of the Directive can be found on the Boat Sewage Management page.

 This includes general information on boat sewage management and the situation in other jurisdictions.